Questandachievement7Developers/ax64vm/README.md

 # Ax64VM - VirGL OpenGL 3D Accelerated QEMU Wrapper for Termux Android

 ## Overview
 Enter the realm of Ax64VM, a mystical fusion of VirGL's 3D acceleration and QEMU's enigmatic embrace, crafted exclusively for Termux Android.
-With its intricate wrapper, Ax64VM beckons users to unlock the captivating powers of OpenGL and indulge in the mesmerizing world of accelerated 3D graphics.
+With its intricate wrapper, Ax64VM beckons users to unlock the captivating powers of OpenGL and indulge in the mesmerizing world of accelerated 3D graphics but in a non accelerated CPU slow processing manner.

 ## Key Features